Textualize/textual/docs/introduction.md

 ## Stopwatch Application

-We're going to build a stopwatch app.
-This app will display the elapsed time since the user hit a "Start" button.
-The user will be able to stop, resume, and reset each stopwatch in addition to adding or removing them.
+We're going to build a stopwatch application.
+It should show a list of stopwatches with a time display the user can start, stop, and reset.
+We also want the user to be able to add and remove stopwatches as required.

 This will be a simple yet **fully featured** app &mdash; you could distribute this app if you wanted to!